simurayousuke/CraftopiaInGameTrainer/README.md

 The file name is in Chinese but it's ok for those who can't speak Chinese.

+3.Start the game, in the pop up menu click "关闭" and then click "立即更新", the game will restart and then there you go.

 # Hotkeys & Functions
 ## Hotkeys
 Home Show/Hide the Menu